windwp/kysely-zod-sqlite/README.md

   }),
 });
 ```
-### call from cloudflare pages to worker or from worker to worker
+### Call from cloudflare pages to worker or from worker to worker
 ```typescript
 import { FetchDriver } from 'kysely-zod-sqlite/driver/fetch-driver';
 const api = new TestApi({